Foundations of a theory of quantum gravity

 and while the other two ``states'' remain invariant under $S(\alpha,\beta)$ but not under $R(\theta)$.
 This is another asymmetry between the even and odd sector; the attentive reader must have noticed already that in order for the helicity relations to remain valid, the helicity operator itself has to transform properly too.
 Let us examine further properties of the first pairs.
 That is, it is useful to calculate the following expressions and as well as the cross terms between both.
-The first expression is calculated to be and likewise the second term yields We still need to show that the cross terms vanish, that is we calculate
+The first expression is calculated to be and likewise the second term yields A straightforward calculation yields that the cross term